-There are several factors which must be considered when determining a veteran’s eligibility for participation in the VAS.
+There are several factors which must be considered when determining a veteran’s eligibility for participation in the Vehicle Assistance Scheme (VAS).
 The first consideration is whether the veteran satisfies one of the categories of disability under subsection 105(5) of the VEA.
 The second is whether the veteran will derive benefit from assistance under the VAS.

 You are here

 Under section 39(1) of the DRCA, DVA accepts responsibility for the reasonable cost of any repairs or maintenance to an approved modification once the modification to a vehicle owned by a client has been made.

 DVA will only pay once for a modification to a particular vehicle.

 In practical terms, this means that if the client changes their vehicle in future:

 The Military Rehabilitation and Compensation Commission (MRCC) has determined that where it is not feasible for the client’s existing motor vehicle to be modified, funding may be provided for the cost difference between a suitable vehicle (acquired by the client at their own cost) with the option fitted (for example, automatic transmission) and a vehicle of the same or similar model without the option (for example, manual transmission).
 This may occur where the vehicle is too old, technically unsuitable, not cost effective or not safe to modify.